anananna0v0/WebMall-Interfaces-A2A/README.md

 ## Abstract

-This repository contains the implementation and evaluation code for WebMall-Interfaces, a comprehensive comparison of different agent interfaces for web-based tasks.
+This repository contains the implementation and evaluation code for WebMall-Interfaces, an experimental comparison of different agent interfaces for web-based tasks.
 LLM agents use different architectures and interfaces to interact with the World Wide Web: some rely on traditional web browsers to navigate HTML pages, others retrieve web content by querying search engines, while others interact with site-specific Web APIs via the Model Context Protocol (MCP) or standardized interfaces like NLWeb.

 This study presents the first experimental comparison of these four architectures using the same set of 91 e-commerce tasks across four simulated shops of the [WebMall benchmark](https://github.com/wbsg-uni-mannheim/WebMall).
 We compare the effectiveness (success rate, F1) and efficiency (runtime, token usage) of RAG agents, MCP agents, NLWeb agents, and browser-based HTML agents.
-The experiments demonstrate that specialized agents can deliver equal and in certain cases superior performance compared to browser-based agents, while incurring 5-10 times lower token costs.
+The experiments show that RAG and MCP agents can deliver equal and in certain cases superior performance compared to browser-based agents, while consuming 5-10 times less tokens.

 For detailed information about the benchmark design, interface specifications, and evaluation results, please refer to our [website](https://wbsg-uni-mannheim.github.io/WebMall-Interfaces/).